|

 The answer to that question will be different for each of us.

-Here are four ways that I’ve found help bring balance between hoarding things ‘just in case’ you need them and keeping the clutter at bay.
+Here are four ways I’ve found to help strike a balance between hoarding things ‘just in case’ you need them and keeping the clutter at bay.

 1. Set limits

-Use space to limit your collecting too.
-Once your gift wrap box is full, then it’s time to stop collecting used gift wrap and start reusing what you have.
+You can use space and containers to limit your collecting.
+Once your gift wrap box is full, it’s time to stop collecting and start using what you have.

-I’m the first to admit to breaking this rule – the blind is a good example.
-And things that we’ve kept for no reason have come in handy.
+I’ll admit to breaking this rule (Exhibit A: the roller blind).
+Sometimes things we’ve kept for no reason do come in handy… eventually.

 4. Use it or lose it